Technology and Engineering Education: BS

 Professional Organizations, Honor Societies, and Clubs

-International Technology and Engineering Educators Association: ITEEA is the professional organization for technology, innovation, design, and engineering educators.
+International Technology and Engineering Educators Association: ITEEA is the professional organization for technology and engineering educators.
 Its mission is to promote technological literacy for all by supporting the teaching of technology and promoting the professionalism of those engaged in these pursuits.
-ITEEA strengthens the profession through leadership, professional development, membership services, publications, and classroom activities.
+ITEEA strengthens the profession through leadership, professional development, member services, and publications.

 Labs, Centers, Research